Last updated on January 26th, 2022

 Hand and Arm Pain

 The bones of your hand and arm are connected by an intricate web of several ligaments, muscles and tendons.
-Your wrist alone has 27 small and medium sized bones with several movable joints and the number of tendons and muscles is much higher than that.
+Your wrist alone has 27 small and medium-sized bones with several movable joints and the number of tendons and muscles is much higher than that.

 As it is, the tendons and muscles of the wrist are not very strong.
-When stressful movements are repeated again and again, these parts are damaged and unable to recover which causes discomfort, disorders and pain.
+When stressful movements are repeated, again and again, these parts are damaged and unable to recover which causes discomfort, disorders and pain.

-These injuries and disorders of the hand and arm can be broken down further into those of the nervous system, skeletal system and the neurovascular system.
+These injuries and disorders of the hand and arm can be broken down further into those of the nervous system, skeletal system and neurovascular system.

 Disorders of the Nervous System:

-These mostly occur due to prolonged and repeated exposure and contact of the nerves to various objects such work surfaces, sharp tools, or even adjacent ligaments, bones and tendons.
+These mostly occur due to prolonged and repeated exposure and contact of the nerves to various objects such as work surfaces, sharp tools, or even adjacent ligaments, bones and tendons.
 Carpal tunnel syndrome figures top of the list of disorders of the nervous system.
 It is mainly caused when the same hand movements are made repeatedly, such as when typing or writing.